dpbmm/Python3_Environment/README.md

     (v_env34) vagrant@vagrant-ubuntu-trusty-64:/vagrant$

+Each piece of this prompt has a meaning.

+The element `vagrant@vagrant-ubuntu-trusty-64` means that you are logged in as user `vagrant`, and that your hostname is `vagrant-ubuntu-trusty-64`.

 The element `(v_env34)` at left indicates that you are using the `pyvenv` virtual environment "v_env34".
-You can leave the environment by typing
+You can always leave the environment by typing

     deactivate